 Keyboard Festival Adjudicators

-Frances Covalesky, D.M.A., American Lithuanian, enjoys a vibrant career as a classical pianist, music professor and music teacher.
+Frances Covalesky, D.M.A., enjoys a vibrant career as a classical pianist, music professor and music teacher.
 She has performed nationally and internationally, the recipient of awards spanning performance and teaching.
 She earned her Doctor of Musical Arts at the University of Miami School of Music, Coral Gables, Florida and her Master of Music degree in piano performance at the Manhattan School of Music, NY.
-As a doctoral student, she placed second in the City of Miami International Piano Competition and was featured in concert.
-As a freshman undergraduate at Rutgers University, she won the University Concerto Competition and performed Mendelssohn’s Piano Concerto in G Minor in concert.
+As a graduate student, Dr. Covalesky received second prize in City of Miami International Piano Competition.
+She received an unsolicited scholarship award for study and performance as a piano soloist and accompanist at the Mozarteum, Salzburg, Austria.
+She was featured piano soloist with the New Jersey Pops Orchestra under the baton of Michael Buglio.
+As a freshman at Rutgers University, she won the University Concerto Competition and performed Mendelssohn’s Piano Concerto in G Minor in concert.
+She lectured on her favorite doctoral dissertation topic, M.K. Čiurlionis at the State University of New York, Potsdam.
+Other special solo performances include Sugrižimai Arts Festival, Vilnius, Lithuania, the Chicago Cultural Arts Center, Illinois, Morris Country’s First Night for many years, and the Hanover Wind Symphony.
 Her notable teachers include Julia Rajauskas-Petrauskas, Maria Valgoczy, Ernest Ulmer, Phillip Evans, and Donn Alexandre-Feder.

 Dr. Covalesky is on the music faculty at Saint Elizabeth University (Morristown, NJ) where she teaches classical piano.
 She is a vocal music teacher for the Dover Public School System (Dover, NJ).
 She has served on the music faculties of Don Bosco College (Newton, NJ), County College of Morris (Randolph, NJ) and Caldwell University (Caldwell, NJ).
 She has adjudicated for MENC piano competitions and was selected to Judge Lifetime Television’s Pitch Slapped, A cappella Finalists SOPAC, NJ.
 She can be found in Who’s Who Lithuanian Americans.